civo/cli-rubygem/README.md

 *IMPORTANT:* Kubernetes is in closed-access only at the moment, during testing.
 The endpoints here will be rejected unless you are one of the closed set of users that can launch them.

 #### List clusters
-To see your created domains, simply call `civo kubernetes list`:
+To see your created clusters, simply call `civo kubernetes list`:

 ```
 $ civo kubernetes list